julianbrowne/piggybank/readme.md

 Calls will then be made in the order "/this", then "/that", then "/theother".

 Piggybank will then collate results from all calls, returing only when all have completed.

-Results passed as results object to the passed in resultWriter function with integer keys denoted the results of each call.
+Results passed as results object to the resultWriter function with integer keys denoting the results of each call.

 e.g. obj[0] is result of first call, obj[1] result of second etc.

+Each result object contains the http response code status (obj.status) and the textual equivilent (obj.text).

+e.g.

+    {
+        "0":{"status":200,"text":"OK"},
+        "1":{"status":200,"text":"OK"},
+        "2":{"status":404,"text":"Not Found"}
+    }

 There's a resultWriter call available as part of the Piggybank instance (in the example above) which just passes the results to the browser console.